-At UCI Health, we have built the region's only comprehensive program able to treat inflammatory bowel diseases from their earliest stages to their most complex, life-threatening manifestations.
+At UCI Health, we have built the region's only academic comprehensive program able to treat inflammatory bowel diseases from their earliest stages to their most complex, life-threatening manifestations.

 We are also one of the few clinical facilities in Southern California to use magnetic resonance (MR) enterography, which is fast becoming the first-line method for investigating suspected inflammatory bowel disease.